codacy/docs/docs/organizations/using-coding-standards.md

     The coding standard will only include configurations for the tools that support at least one of the selected languages.

-    !!! important
+    !!! note
-        If a coding standard doesn't include a language and the associated tools, Codacy uses tool defaults and may still analyze that language.
-To prevent this, include all the languages and tools that you want the coding standard to include.
+        If a coding standard omits a tool, Codacy uses default configurations for that tool, which may specify it as active and result in unintended analysis of some languages.
+To prevent this:

+        1. When creating the coding standard, select all the languages used in the relevant repositories, so that all the associated tools are included in the coding standard.

+        1. Explicitly disable the tools that you don't want to analyze your code.

     ![Selecting the languages for the coding standard](images/coding-standard-select-languages.png)